 Typically I make strawberry/rhubarb pie, his favorite, but I no longer have a garden cranking out both, nor a healthy stash (of rhubarb, ya pot heads) put away in the freezer.
 Both are out of season here, and apples are much easier to come by, so apple pie it was.

-We’d already discovered that our oven here runs on the cool side, which was then exacerbated by the layer of aluminum foil I used to line the bottom to catch dripping juices.
-It’s a beast to clean.
+We’d already discovered that our Swiss oven runs on the cool side.
+This was then exacerbated by the layer of aluminum foil I used to line the bottom of the oven under the pie.
+Sugary pie drippings are a beast to clean.

-Most of our ovens we had in the US were self cleaning and had a large raised heating coil that rested on the bottom of the oven.
-This meant the foil I laid underneath those coils didn’t block the heat.
+Most of our ovens we had in the US were self cleaning and had a large raised heating coil resting on the bottom of the oven.
+Putting foil underneath those coils never blocked the heat.